ebylaska/PWDFT/QA/QMMM/README.md

     - This interaction not needed for the two water example.

 - The electrostatic (Coulomb) energy and forces between the MM atoms.
-    - This interaction not needed for the two water example.
+    - This interaction is not needed for the two water example.

-- The electrostatic (Coulomb), LJ and spring energy and forces between the MM atoms
+- The LJ energy and forces between the QM and MM atoms
+    - xx
+    - functions: ELJ = qmmm.QMMM_LJ_Energy(rion1) and qmmm.QMMM_LJ_Force(rion1,fion)

 - The electrostatic (Coulomb) forces between the QM and MM atoms
   - Note the electostatic energy between the QM and MM atoms is already included in the call to c_lammps_pspw_qmmm_minimizer_filename